Kubide/kubide-sass-architecture-and-styleguide/README.md

 Now if you feel like contributing or fixing a tiny typo by opening an issue or a pull-request would be appreciated!

-> This is an abbreviation of Hugo Giraudel's Sass-Guideline
+> This is an abbreviation of Hugo Giraudel's Sass-Guidelines

 # Sass: Syntax & formatting